Reviews You Can Rely On

 Must remove hiking boots to put them on

-The Columbia Rebel Roamers are the best, most protective rain pants you can buy for the price.
-These are durable pants with great weather resistance that we found comparable to some of the higher-end options.
-They're comfortable and also versatile — we used them for skiing, too.
-If you're on a budget or just don't want to spend a ton of money on rain pants that you might not use very often, then these versatile bad boys blow the low-priced competition out of the water.
-You can certainly buy nicer rain pants, but with all things considered regarding weight, compressed size, and weather resistance, these pants are a fantastic value.
+The Columbia Rebel Roamer is one of most protective rain pants you can buy at this price point.
+These durable pants offer great weather resistance that we found comparable to some of the higher-end options.
+They're comfortable and versatile, and one tester noted, “I used them for skiing, too.”
+If you're on a budget or you're not willing to fork over a ton of cash on rain pants that you might not use very often, then these versatile bad boys blow the low-priced competition out of the water.
+You can certainly purchase nicer rain pants, but with all things considered regarding weight, compressed size, and weather resistance, these pants are an outstanding value.

 Our tests revealed the Rebel Roamer is not super breathable.
 These pants don't offer ventilation options and lack a zipper at the bottom to let you easily slip them on over your footwear.
 So, you'll probably have to take off your shoes to put these on unless you're wearing low-profile trail runners or tennis shoes.
-These rain pants also lack additional features like pockets (nope, not a single one).
-If you're searching for premium performance and are willing to fork over the funds, check out the OR Foray.
+There are no additional features like pockets (nope, not a single one).
+If you're searching for premium performance and are willing to fork over the funds, check out the Outdoor Research Foray 3L.
 Minimal shortcomings aside, the Rebel Roamer is a great budget-friendly option and one we heartily recommend.

 Read more: Columbia Rebel Roamer review